lmcglohon/HRE--History-Research-Environment/HRE--History-Research-Environment/README.md

 This is the first iteration of the HRE DB Admin tool.

-It includes executable programs for Linux, Mac and Windows, which reside at
+It includes executable programs for Linux, Mac and Windows, which (not yet) reside at

 http://www.myerichsen.net/HRE/